 NFI has obtained a policy of insurance for Directors and officers of NFI, and for the directors and officers of NFI's subsidiaries.
 Under the policy, each entity has reimbursement coverage to the extent that it has indemnified directors and officers.
 The policy includes securities claims coverage, insuring against any legal obligation to pay on account of any securities claims brought against NFI and any of its subsidiaries.
-The total annual premium for such insurance is approximately \$212,000, no part of which is payable by any Director or officer of NFI or any of NFI's subsidiaries.
-The initial aggregate limit of liability coverage applicable to the insured directors and officers is \$100 million, with a \$1,000,000 deductible per occurrence.
-The total limit of liability coverage will be shared among NFI and its subsidiaries and their respective directors and officers.
+The total annual premium for such insurance is approximately CAD\$340,000, no part of which is payable by any Director or officer of NFI or any of NFI's subsidiaries.
+The initial aggregate limit of liability coverage applicable to the insured directors and officers is CAD\$100 million, with a CAD\$1,000,000 deductible per occurrence.
+The total limit of liability coverage will be shared among NFI and its subsidiaries and their respective directors and officers so that the limit of liability coverage will not be exclusive to any one of the entities or their respective directors and officers.

-The by-laws of each of NFI, NFL Holdings and NFI ULC provide for the indemnification, to the extent permitted by applicable law, of each of their respective directors and officers from and against liability and costs in respect of any action or suit brought against them in connection with the execution of their duties of office.
+The by-laws of NFI and certain of its subsidiaries provide for the indemnification, to the extent permitted by applicable law, of each of their respective directors and officers from and against liability and costs in respect of any action or suit brought against them in connection with the execution of their duties of office.